zonca/zonca.dev/posts/2017-04-19-globus-ftp-local-machine.md

 ---
+aliases:
+- /2017/04/globus-ftp-local-machine
+categories:
+- ipython
+- jupyterhub
+date: 2017-04-19 12:00
 layout: post
+slug: globus-gridftp-local
 title: Configure Globus on your local machine for GridFTP with XSEDE authentication
-date: 2017-04-19 12:00
-categories: [ipython, jupyterhub]
-slug: globus-gridftp-local

 ---

 All the commands are executed on your local machine, the purpose of this tutorial is to be able to use `globus-url-copy` to copy efficiently data back and forth between your local machine and a XSEDE Supercomputer on the command line.